-These are the bulbs we grew up with that throw a nice warm light, and warm you up as well.
+These are the old bulbs you probably grew up with that throw a nice warm light, and warm you up as well.

 Incandescent bulbs produce light by heating a tungsten filament.
 Of the energy they consume, 80% is converted into heat, while only 20% is converted into light.
 Compare that to LED’s which are 80% efficient, meaning they convert 80% of energy into light, and only 20% into heat.

-In winter months that heat is as valuable as heat generated from any other source; it is the summer months when they are at their most inefficient, and quite detrimental.
-Not only is it heat you don’t want, your air conditioner is working to counteract it.
-To give you a bit of perspective, a 100 watt incandescent bulb throws off the same amount of heat as one human.
+In winter months that heat is as valuable as heat generated from any other source; it is the summer months when it becomes a burden on your comfort and energy consumption.
+Not only is it heat you don’t want, but your air conditioner has to work harder to counteract it.
+To give you a bit of perspective - having five 100 watt bulbs on is the same as running a 400 watt heater.

 Using about 15% less energy than incandescent, halogens bulbs are an improvement but still an inefficient light source.
 Like incandescent bulbs, they also produce light by heating a tungsten filament but they include halogen gas, hence the name.